These fast facts can help you choose between SimpliSafe and ADT.

 A cell radio chip in the alarm control panel is usually the best way to send alerts.
 Criminals can easily tamper with landlines.
 Internet connections are also subject to tampering and inclement weather.

-- ADT Pulse customers have a choice of cell and landline connections.
+- ADT customers have a choice of cell and landline connections.
 If cell signals and a landline are both available, then both can be used.
 The landline will only be used if the cell signal fails.